supersalad/supersalad.github.io/index.md

 ---
 layout: home
-title: Andreas Folkesson
+title: Folkesson SuperTech AB
 ---

-# 👋 Hi, I'm Andreas Folkesson
+# 👋 Hi, I'm Andreas

 I'm a passionate technology leader focused on empowering teams through modern **DevOps** and **Agile** practices.
 I believe great software is built in **high-trust environments**, with **well-designed systems**, and a culture of **continuous learning**—at both the team and organizational level.